jackgene/banktivity-stock-quote-sync/README.md

 - Use the platform's argument parser to parse arguments.
 - Use the platform's standard configuration format for configurations.

-Scala implementation is the reference implementation.
+Swift implementation is the reference implementation for:
+- Log levels and messages